SMZR 32x100 / N52 - magnetic roller

 The magnet coating contains nickel, so be cautious if you have a nickel allergy.

-If joining of neodymium magnets is not under control, at that time they may crumble and also crack.
-You can't move them to each other.
-At a distance less than 10 cm you should have them extremely strongly.
+If the joining of neodymium magnets is not under control, then they may crumble and crack.
+You can't approach them to each other.
+At a distance less than 10 cm you should hold them extremely strongly.

 Dust and powder from neodymium magnets are flammable.